-The challenge for the 2018 USDASC Competition is to develop a system for corrosion inspection in difficult-to-access areas that can do the following:
+The challenge for the 2019 USDASC is to develop a system for corrosion inspection in difficult-to-access areas that can do the following:

-- Autonomously move through the structure without human touch.
-System may be placed inside the structured and retrieved during or after inspection.
+- Move through the structure without human touch.
+System may be manually placed inside the structure and retrieved after inspection

-- Equipped with a versatile mode of communicating the information it discovers to an operator on its own team.
+- Communicate the information it discovers to an operator on its own team

-- Succinctly report the location of the following items within 1 square inch.
-Report should be in an easily usable format to judges and operators.
+- Succinctly report the location of the following items within 1 square inch

 - o Presence of

-*Teams must work within a budget which will be included in the official rules.*
+- Teams must work within a budget which is included in the official rules

 - System cannot damage the structure in any way during inspection.